 2014-2019 Norwegian language instructor, Folkeuniversitetet Vestlandet.
 Levels A1-B2.

 Courses include 3 courses (levels A1-A2) for Russian speakers taught in Russian, and a 440-hour long training program for the British Royal Navy.

 Part of the examination staff for the B2 Norwegian proficiency exam "Bergenstesten" (April 9th 2016, April 1st 2017 and October 21st 2017).

 2011-2012 Learning assistant (LA) for master students taking the course "Experts in Teams" (EiT).
 Responsibilities: Facilitation and enhancement of group cooperation dynamics.

 The Norwegian University of Science and Technology (NTNU).

 2019-2020 Development of software (chapter quizzes) in Python 3 for the courses "KJEM140 - Molecular Physical Chemistry" and "MOL100 - Introduction to Molecular Biology".
 The quizzes contained a variety of different practice problems, and were designed to be used by students (available through the course website) to test their understanding of the cyllabus in preparation for the exams.
 Faculty of Mathematics and Natural Sciences, The University of Bergen (UiB).

-The program (Max) was named after our dear neighbor dog, which I would sometimes take for walks in my hometown Haugesund.
+The software Max was named after my dear neighbor dog, which I would sometimes take for walks in my hometown Haugesund.